 If you aren’t able to harvest enough dandelion leaf or root, you can find many dandelion leaf, root, and various preparations from Mountain Rose Herbs.

 Dandelion flowers are most often used in food, but some herbalists use them in remedies, too.

-- The petals can be added to baked goods, salads, and tuna salad.
+- The petals can be added to baked goods, salads, and tuna or chicken salad.
 Because they are so small, they can hide in almost any recipe.

 - You can batter the entire flower head and fry in oil to make traditional dandelion flower fritters.

 - For a fun treat, you can add dandelion flowers to cookies!

 - Some folk herbalists infuse the flowers in oil to use in skincare creations.
 The flowers may provide some anti-inflammatory benefits when used this way.
 For best results and to avoid mold, gently dry the flowers before infusing them in oil.